apache/royale-docs/features/loading-external-data/amf.md

 layout: docpage
 title: AMF
-description: ActionScript Message Format
+description: ActionScript Message Format binary protocol
 permalink: /features/loading-external-data/amf
 ---

 # AMF

-ActionScript Message Format
+ActionScript Message Format binary protocol

 AMF is a great way to send data between an Apache Royale client and a backend server.
 The server could be written in Java, PHP, ColdFusion, .NET, Ruby, Python or many other backend technologies.